IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/speech-to-speech.md

 ## System Submission

-Submissions should be compressed in a single .tar.gz file and emailed to the organizers (link to come), with "IWSLT 2022 Speech-to-Speech Submission" in the subject line.
+Submissions should be compressed in a single .tar.gz file and uploaded to this [dropbox folder](https://www.dropbox.com/request/k18Q6i3OOXqSL135MCru).
 If multiple outputs are submitted, one system must be explicitly marked as primary, or the submission with the latest timestamp will be treated as primary.

-Further submission information will be posted closer to the submission date.
+The submission should contain one wav file per input segment and a README or README.md file briefly describing the system.
+There are no restrictions on the number of channels or sampling rate.

 Test data release and system submission deadlines will follow the same [dates](/2022/#important-dates) as all shared tasks.